General Improvements for Supply Chain (5/5)

 Inventory management is seen as a function that does not add value to project progress as one of the logistics activities.
 But because the supply of supplies is a key point and the quality of service it provides is important for the progress of the project, the project has a great share in its total success.

 The purpose of inventory management is to add value to the company for the sake of being;

-- Group material daily (Net stocks significant stocks),
+- Group A, daily (Net stocks significant stocks),

-- C Group material once a month and doubtful (net stocks of negligible stocks).
+- Group C, once a month and doubtful (net stocks of negligible stocks).

 - Achieving the lowest possible inventory management cost (Lean cost, number of employees, overheads, operational costs, etc.) using the existing volume most efficiently,

 - Separation of moving and non-moving materials, and easy access and rapid transfer capability to moving materials (Regulation of access distance to materials according to usage rates, keeping welded materials together such as torch and torch together)